Nelly Korda World Ranking 2026: Back at No. 1 After Chevron Championship Victory

 The 2021 season changed everything for Korda.
 She established herself as a global superstar.

 She won her first major at the Women’s PGA Championship.
-This monumental victory elevated her to the World No. 1 ranking for the first time.
+This major victory moved her straight to World No. 1 for the first time in her career.

 Olympic Gold Medalist